Spalding and District Amateur Radio Society

 13. No alteration shall be made to this constitution except by a resolution at an AGM or on EGM of The Society.
 To be carried, such resolutions shall be carried by a resolution of 75% of those members present and eligible to vote.

-14. This constitution is current and applies as of 16th January 2015, superseding all previous constitutions of The Society.
+14. This constitution is current as agreed at the EGM held on 10th February 2017 and supersedes all previous constitutions of The Society.